29. aggareuó

 Phonetic Spelling: (ang-ar-yew'-o)

-Definition: to compel, to press into service
+2. (by implication) to press into public service

 Strong's Exhaustive Concordance